The Sign of Four - Part Ten

 You are so bloody tight, you.
 Oi, I just gave you a free diamond.

-All I said was to contribute towards our expenses because of that stupid diamond.
+I said, all I said was to contribute towards our expenses because of that stupid diamond.
+Hmm, yeah, not sure about that.

-Yeah, not sure about that.
 Oh, you're not so sure.
+How convenient for you.

-I've got a dressing change coming up, so unless you want to see blood and goop and stitches.
+I've got a dressing change coming up.
+So, unless you want to see blood and goop and stitches.

 Ah, nah, not for me.
 Sounds like a work day.